The Emily Dickinson Museum welcomes all visitors.

 - Because of the wealth of original materials at The Evergreens, visitors with respiratory difficulties may be sensitive to the air quality in the house.

-- Visitors who are unable to use the stairs are provided with illustrated notebooks describing the exhibits in the upstairs of each house, as well as an iPad with 360 degree view of Dickinson’s bedroom.
+- Visitors who are unable to use the stairs are provided with a web-based virtual tour of the second floor rooms.
 Staff are present to answer questions about the spaces.

 - Modern chairs are provided in each room for visitor comfort.